FengDenny/Frontend-Mentor-Challenges/Landing Page 07/README-template.md

 - JavaScript

 ### What I learned
+- Mastered data manipulation and filtering techniques for job listings.

+- Developed customizable tablets to display job roles, levels, languages, and tools.

+- Created the createTabletOrdering function to manage the order of languages and tools effectively.

+- Implemented the alternateOrderingTablet helper function to accommodate varying array lengths.

+- Gained experience in tailoring data presentations based on specific requirements for job listings.

 ### What are you most proud of, and what would you do differently next time?